digitalocean/Kubernetes-Starter-Kit-Developers/01-setup-DOKS/README.md

 - Use the [doctl](https://docs.digitalocean.com/reference/doctl) command, to create and manage `DOKS` clusters.
 - Inspect `DOKS` clusters state.

+**Note:**
+As an alternative to this chapter, you can use the DOKS UI to create a cluster.
+UI is easy to understand and very convenient as well.

 ## Table of contents

 - [Introduction](#introduction)